 If you want to discuss a problem or a new feature with other MariaDB developers, you can find the email lists and forums here.

 Is the bug already known?

-If you find the bug in either of the bug databases, please add a comment that the bug also affects you along with any additional information you have that may help us to find and fix the bug.
+If you find the bug in the MariaDB bugs database, please add a comment that the bug also affects you along with any additional information you have that may help us to find and fix the bug.

 Bug Report or Feature Request?

 Feature requests are not the same as bug reports.
 Specify a "Task" type for feature requests in Jira, and a "Bug" type for bug reports.